jboss-developer/jboss-eap-quickstarts/picketlink-authentication-idm-multi-tennancy/README.md

                     wayne/

 Users from one company/realm can not have access to the directory from another company(and their resources).
-This authorization logic is provided by the org.jboss.as.quickstarts.picketlink.idm.partition.jsf.RealmProtectionFilter, which is a simple @WebFilter.
+This authorization logic is provided by the org.jboss.as.quickstarts.picketlink.idm.totp.jsf.RealmProtectionFilter, which is a simple @WebFilter.

 The latest PicketLink documentation is available [here](http://docs.jboss.org/picketlink/2/latest/).